Queen Maud Land: Legal status

 Like all other territorial claims in Antarctica, the Norwegian claim of Queen Maud Land (along with its claim of Peter I Island) is subject to the Antarctic Treaty System.
 The treaty makes clear that Antarctica can only be used for peaceful purposes and assures the freedom of scientific activity.
 It promotes international scientific cooperation and bans any nuclear-related activities.
 Although territorial claims are not invalidated by the treaty, all claims under Article III of the treaty are in effect suspended as long as it is in force.
 Norway, Australia, France, New Zealand and the United Kingdom have all mutually recognised each other's claims in Antarctica.
 But there is a question on the actual boundaries of the claim, since the initial Norwegian demarcations both towards the South Pole and into the sea were left unclear.
 Apparently this was to avoid accepting use of the "sector principle" for Arctic Ocean claims by the Soviet Union.
 In 2015, Norway partially rectified this question by formally laying its claim to the area between the Queen Maud Land and the South Pole.

 Norwegian administration of Queen Maud Land is controlled by the Polar Affairs Department of the Ministry of Justice and the Police, located in Oslo.
 The annexation of the territory is regulated by the Dependency Act of 24 March 1933; Queen Maud Land was added on 21 June 1957.
-It establishes that Norwegian criminal law, private law and procedural law applies to the territory, in addition to other laws that explicitly state they are valid in the territory.
+It declares that Norwegian criminal law, private law and procedural law apply to the territory, in addition to other laws that explicitly state they are valid in the territory.
 Furthermore, it establishes that all the land belongs to the state, and prohibits both nuclear detonations and the storage of nuclear waste.

 Since 5 May 1995, Norwegian law has required all Norwegian activity in Antarctica to follow international environmental law for Antarctica.
 Norwegian citizens who plan activities in Queen Maud Land must therefore report to the Norwegian Polar Institute, which may prohibit any non-compliant activity.
 Those who visit Queen Maud Land must follow laws regarding protection of nature, treatment of waste, pollution and insurance for search and rescue operations.